-I am a Ph.
-D. candidate in Political Science and a Master's student in Statistics at the University of Michigan.
+I am a dual degree candidate for PhD in Political Science and a Master's in Statistics at the University of Michigan.

 My research primarily focuses on the politics of inflationary surprise, using methodological approaches that incorporate causal inference and formal modeling.

-Other academic areas of interest are probability theory and mathematical analyses.
+Other academic areas of interest are probability theory and econometrics.

 Working Papers